keone/crypto-reading-list/README.md

 Next, let's try to understand the major kinds of financial dApps on the blockchain.
 Although there are many types, we'd say the two most common are:
-1. Lending protocols (decentralized banks, i.e. smart contracts where you can loan your assets for yield, or do collateralized borrows (paying yield to borrow)).
+1. **Lending protocol** (a decentralized bank, i.e. a smart contract where you can loan your assets for yield, or do borrow while paying interest).
 Example: Aave
-2. Decentralized exchanges (most commonly Automated Market Makers (AMMs), which are two pools of assets that allow swapping from one asset to the other).
+2. **Decentralized exchange** (most commonly an Automated Market Maker (AMM), a smart contract with two pools of assets that allows swapping from one asset to the other).
 Example: Uniswap

 A third, which can be thought of as a competitor to (1) of sorts, is:

-3. Decentralized stablecoin issuer (a protocol allowing you to deposit assets (e.g. Eth) and borrow a decentralized stablecoin (minted by the protocol) against it).
+3. **Decentralized stablecoin issuer** (a protocol allowing you to deposit assets (e.g. Eth) and borrow a decentralized stablecoin (minted by the protocol) against it).
 We say that it is a competitor of sorts to (1) where the lender is the protocol.
 Example: MakerDAO

 Initial reading material on these categories:
 * Lending protocols